 The volume per acre and overall property volume stated previously are gross volumes.
 In general, the net volume for redwood will be about 10% less due to fire scar, rot and other minor defects in the standing timber.
 The defect in the Douglas-fir is higher due to the presence of conk in many of the butt logs and is estimated at 15%.
-With these factors in mind the overall net conifer volume on the property is approximately 580,800 board feet.
+With these factors in mind the overall net conifer volume on the property is approximately 143,800 board feet.

-Increment boring data gathered during the timber inventory combined with general tree growth rates in the Santa Cruz Mountains indicate that the conifer component of the forest is growing at an approximate rate of 2.1% per year.
-This growth rate is below the average for managed stands of second growth trees as the property has not been recently harvested.
+Increment boring data gathered during the timber inventory combined with general tree growth rates in the Santa Cruz Mountains indicate that the conifer component of the forest is growing at an approximate rate of 2.4% per year.
+This growth rate is below the average for managed stands of second growth trees as the majority of the property has not been recently harvested.
 Over time the trees have closed in on each other and are competing for the same amount of sunlight, water and nutrients.
-A growth rate of 2.1% per year equates to an annual increase in the conifer resource of 13,600 board feet over the entire property.
-Converting this figure to cubic feet gives a current conifer growth rate of 1,130 cubic feet over the entire property, or 45 cubic feet per acre per year.
+A growth rate of 2.4% per year equates to an annual increase in the conifer resource of 3,850 board feet over the entire property.
+Converting this figure to cubic feet gives a current growth rate of 321 cubic feet over the entire property, or 42 cubic feet per acre per year.
 This exceeds the required average of 15 cubic feet per acre per year to classify a property as timberland.

-\Limitation: This data is based on a field sample and an extrapolated growth rate for the previous ten years.
-The estimated volume is accurate to plus or minus 3,900 board feet per acre with a 67% confidence interval.
+Limitation: This data is based on a field sample and an extrapolated growth rate for the previous ten years.
 This data should only be used as a guide for management purposes, and should not be extended or taken out of context for other purposes.